parkinglot837/f5-bigip-tmos-101-cli/Lab1/Lab1.md

 run /util bash
 bigtop
 ```
-or `bigtop -n' which shows numeric port numbers.
+or `bigtop -n` which shows numeric port numbers.

 ### End of Lab 1